IncentivHQ/docs/docs/GetStarted/IncentivRegistration.md

 - Create an Incentiv Smart Wallet (for a new Web3 experience).
 ```

-> [\!WARNING]
-> If creating a new wallet, follow the steps outlined in Option 1 above.
+> <Warning> If creating a new wallet, follow the steps outlined in Option 1 above. </Warning>

 #### If using an existing wallet: